Juvenile law cases generally fall into three categories:

 - The child in a juvenile delinquency case has a right to an attorney.

-- A parent in juvenile dependency case has a right to an attorney.
+- A parent in juvenile dependency case has a right to an attorney and is provided by the County and if indigent will be provided by the Court.

-- The child in a juvenile dependency case may also have a court-appointed attorney.
+- The child in a juvenile dependency case will also have a court-appointed attorney.

 Where will my juvenile case be heard?

-Juvenile cases can be heard in the Wakefield Taylor courthouse in Martinez, in the Juvenile Hall court, or in the Carroll Courthouse in Richmond.
+Juvenile cases can be heard in the Wakefield Taylor courthouse in Martinez, in the Juvenile Hall court.

 What if I have a complaint about a court-appointed juvenile dependency attorney?